tangentlabs/django-oscar-approval/README.rst

 This receiver simply sets ``OSCAR_LINE_APPROVAL_STATUS`` and ``OSCAR_ORDER_APPROVAL_STATUS`` for lines and orders that require approval.

-3. Pin authorization tab in the user profile:
+3. Pin authorisation tab in the user profile:

     ...